-This behind-the-scenes course facilitates the technical applications of professional video production.
-Students will master all production activities including scriptwriting, camera set-up, lighting, audio recording, set-up and editing.
-Students will learn and work with high-end production software programs, such as Apple's Final Cut Pro, Adobe Premiere, Garageband, etc...
-Students must be able and willing to carry heavy field production equipment and record scenes outdoors.
-This course is geared for technically savvy students interested in exploring the many exciting careers in Television and Film Production.
+This behind the scenes introduction to video production course facilitates the technical applications of professional video production.
+Students will master all production activities including: scriptwriting, camera setup, lighting, audio recording set up and editing methods.
+Students will learn and work with high-end production software programs such as; Adobe Premiere Pro, Adobe After Effects, Logic Pro, Garageband, etc. Students must be able and willing to carry heavy field production equipment and record scenes outside regardless of the weather.
+This course is geared for the technically savvy student interested in exploring the many exciting careers in Television and Film Production.

-• Media Technology: Studio
+Media Technology 2